-First log in to any node (preferably a master one) in the EMR cluster.
-For more information on how to log in to EMR, please see Logging in to Linux Instance Using Standard Login Method.
-On the CVM console, select the CVM that you want to log in to and click Log In.
-For Password login, enter root in User Name and your custom password when EMR is created in Login password.
-Then you can access the command line interface.
+Log in to any node (preferably a master one) in the EMR cluster first.
+For more information on how to log in to EMR, see Logging In To Linux Instance (Web Shell).
+You can choose to log in with WebShell.
+Click Login on the right of the desired CVM instance to enter the login page.
+The default username is root, and the password is the one you set when creating the EMR cluster.
+Once the correct credentials are entered, you can enter the command line interface.

-Run the following command in EMR command-line interface to switch to the Hadoop user and go to the Impala folder:
+Run the following commands to switch to the Hadoop user and go to the Impala folder: